Nyxonn/nukethem/README.md

-# 💥 nukethem by goldblack
+# 💥 nukethem by Nyxon
 ### I am not responsible for what you do with this script.
 ### Made only for educational purposes.